 No answer came to her knocking, so she pushed the door wide open and walked in.

-It was a most disorderly house, but a bright fire burned on the hearth, over which hung a big black kettle of bubbling soup, while on the table near by were three yellow bowls of different sizes.
+It was a most disorderly house, but a bright fire burned on the hearth, over which hung a big black kettle of bubbling soup, while on the table nearby were three yellow bowls of different sizes.

-“A bug bowl for papa Bear, a medium sized bowl for Mamma Bear, and a little bowl for Tiny Bear,” said Golden Hair.
-“That soup smells good,” she went on to say, “but my!
+“A big bowl for Papa Bear, a medium-sized bowl for Mamma Bear, and a little bowl for Tiny Bear,” said Golden Hair.
+“That soup smells good,” she went on to say, “But my!
 What an untidy house!
 I’ll put the place to rights while I am waiting for the bears to come home.”

 So she went to work to sweep and dust and soon had the room in order.
-Then she went into the bed room and made up the three beds: the big one for Papa Bear, the medium-sized one for Mamma Bear, and the little one for Tiny Bear.
+Then she went into the bedroom and made up the three beds: the big one for Papa Bear, the medium-sized one for Mamma Bear, and the little one for Tiny Bear.
 She bustled and had everything as neat as a pin when in bounced the three jolly bears.
-For a moment the bears stood speechless, with wide-open eyes, starting at Golden Hair, who stood like a ray of sunshine in the dusky room; then they burst into loud laughter and made her welcome to their home.
-When they saw how nice and clean it was they thanked her heartily and invited her to share their dinner, for the soup was now ready and they were all hungry.
-Golden Hair spent the rest of the day with the three jolly bears playing “hi spy” and many new games which the bears taught her.
+For a moment the bears stood speechless, with wide-open eyes, staring at Golden Hair, who stood like a ray of sunshine in the dusky room; then they burst into loud laughter and made her welcome to their home.
+When they saw how nice and clean it was, they thanked her heartily and invited her to share their dinner, for the soup was now ready and they were all hungry.
+Golden Hair spent the rest of the day with the three jolly bears playing “Hi Spy” and many new games, which the bears taught her.